How to Setup a HTTPS Node JS Server on Amazon EC2

 - Choose 301, as permanently moved

-Click confirm and update button to update your change, above change is for HTTPS port redirect for the example.com, so https://example.com will redirect to https://www.example.com.
-That's all the redirect rules we'll need for setup at AWS application load balancer.
+Click confirm and update to save your change.
+The above change is for the HTTPS port redirect for example.com, so https://example.com will redirect to https://www.example.com.
+That's all the redirect rules we'll need for the AWS application load balancer.

-At this point, the EC2 and the application load balancer should all be running, but if you type www.example.com at your browser you still get "This site can't be reached" DNS errors.
-We'll fix it here, we'll configure Route 53 to route to the AWS application load balancer we just created.
+At this point, the EC2 and the application load balancer should all be running, but if you type www.example.com in your browser you will still get a "This site can't be reached" DNS error.
+We'll fix it here by configuring Route 53 to route to the AWS application load balancer we just created.

-Let's go to AWS Route 53 and click the Hosted zones for your custom domain, on this blog we've been using example.com, so you should see 3 records at the hosted zone.
-NS, SOA when first create the hosted zone, and CNAME created by the ACM certificate.
+Let's go to AWS Route 53 and click the Hosted zones for your custom domain.
+In this blog we've been using example.com, so you should see 3 records in the hosted zone: NS and SOA from when you first created the hosted zone, and CNAME created by the ACM certificate.

-Now, create one record as following, this will route traffic for www.example.com to the application load balancer, after creating this record, if you type the http://www.example.com or https://www.example.com, you should see the same page when directly open the EC2 or application load balancer.
+Now, create one record as follows.
+This will route traffic for www.example.com to the application load balancer.
+After creating this record, if you type http://www.example.com or https://www.example.com, you should see the same page as when directly opening the EC2 or application load balancer.

-- Choose the Application and Classic Load Balancer, then select the application we just configured
+- Choose Application and Classic Load Balancer, then select the application load balancer we just configured

-Now, we need to create the last one record, this will route traffic for example.com to the application load balancer, after creating this record, if you type the http://example.com or https://example.com, you should see it redirect to the get www.example.com.
+Now, we need to create the last record.
+This will route traffic for example.com to the application load balancer.
+After creating this record, if you type http://example.com or https://example.com, you should see it redirect to https://www.example.com.

-- Choose as Alias to another record in this hosted zone
+- Choose Alias to another record in this hosted zone

 Conclusion

-It requires some steps to set up HTTPS node.js on AWS EC2, with AWS Application Load Balancer and Route 53, next we'll see how we can automate this steps.
+It requires some steps to set up HTTPS Node.js on AWS EC2 with AWS Application Load Balancer and Route 53.
+Next, we'll see how we can automate these steps.